rootXero/CoT-Wiki/pages/Set Dressing.md

 Look at caves for reference.

-SHOULD HAVE: Rock features, rock clutter, scrap,
+SHOULD HAVE: Rock features, rock clutter, scrap, wall plants

 AVOID: Construction equipment,